-Over the last six months, energy bills have rocketed and they show no sign of stopping.
+Our energy bills have rocketed this year and they show no sign of stopping.
 It’s being driven by the price of gas on the global energy market and over one-third of the UK’s electricity is produced by burning gas.
-Ofgem, the energy regulator, recently increased the energy price cap, the maximum price energy companies can charge on their default tariffs, so bills will go up again in April.
-Another increase is also likley to be announced for later in the year.
+Ofgem, the energy regulator, announced an increase in the energy price cap; the maximum price energy companies can charge on their default tariffs.
+This means bills will go up in October.
+Another increase is also likely to be announced for next year.

 As a result, millions of people will find it harder to pay essential energy bills and risk sliding into poverty.
 So a number of suggestions have been made to bring bills down, from cutting VAT on energy prices to imposing a windfall tax on companies like BP and Shell which are making record profits.